-Eligible applicants (1).
-IU Health employees or (2).
-Providers with medical staff privileges at Indiana University Health or (3), persons with significant teaching responsibilities or who hold a special assignment at IU Health.
+Eligible applicants: (1) IU Health employees or (2) Providers with medical staff privileges at Indiana University Health or (3) Persons with significant teaching responsibilities or who hold a special assignment at IU Health.

 IU Health wants to have confidence that funded projects will be completed.
-Research that is not completed is a wasted investment.
 With this in mind, fellows are eligible if their fellowship goes for the entire length of the project period and if they have a faculty mentor.
-The review process is slow so projects should have a start date no earlier than July 1, 2018 which complicates proposals from fellows but may work in some cases.
+The review process is lengthy so projects should have a start date no earlier than July 1, 2023 which complicates proposals from fellows but may work in some cases.